zatkiller/http-1.1-server/README.md

 To set up this repository, you will need:
 - `cmake` with version `3.23` or higher
 - Compiler that supports `C++17
 - `nlohmann/json` which is used to for JSON parsing.
+It is already inlcuded under the `include` directory, but can be reinstalled using `wget https://github.com/nlohmann/json/releases/download/v3.9.1/json.hpp -P include/nlohmann/`

 ### Build and run server
 1. `cd` into project root folder